 In February 2016, the FASB issued ASU No. 2016-02, which requires lessees to recognize on their balance sheets both a lease liability for the obligation to make lease payments and a right-of-use asset for the right to use the underlying asset for the lease term.
 The ASU is effective for annual periods, and interim periods within those annual periods, beginning on or after December 15, 2018, with early adoption permitted.
-The Company has determined this ASU will not have a material impact on the Company's financial condition, results of operations or financial statement disclosures.
+The Company's adoption of this ASU did not have a material impact on the Company's financial condition, results of operations or financial statement disclosures.